sashah12/NFL-Big-Data-Bowl-2026/README.md

 Overall: His def_proximity_at_0.5s is positive, highlighting that early space is the primary tell for his confident targets.

 ### Improvements
-I can still improve the model more, focusing more on reducing outliers on long balls as well as switching from a ball placement prediction to the intended target prediction as throw placement can be affected by incompletions in the training data.
-Intended target is more practical for NFL usage.
+There is still a large opportunity for improvement.
+The SOTA models utilize years worth of data, player context, and other high resolution data.
+But with the current data I have, I can still improve the model more, focusing more on reducing outliers on long balls as well as implementing an intended target prediction-throw placement can be affected by incompletions in the training data.
+Additionally, other model architectures, such as Graph Neural Networks, have shown to be strong and have an opportunity to be explored.